Article

 3

-From an investment perspective, cryptocurrencies are undergoing rapid change.
-Once viewed as uncorrelated asset, bitcoin now trades more like a cyclical, risk-on asset.
+The perception of cryptocurrencies as investment assets has undergone significant evolution.
+Once viewed as an uncorrelated asset, Bitcoin now trades more like a cyclical, risk-on asset.

-Cryptocurrencies have the habit of sharply dividing the financial community.
-Are Bitcoin and others in a bubble, due to deflate once investors realize some fundamental truth about cryptocurrencies?
-Or is the advent of the underlying blockchain technology the beginning of a new era in our financial system built on decentralized systems?
+Cryptocurrencies tend to divide the financial community sharply.
+Are Bitcoin and others in a bubble, due to deflate once investors realise some fundamental truth about cryptocurrencies?
+Or is the advent of the underlying blockchain technology the beginning of a new era in our financial system built on decentralised systems?

-We see cryptocurrencies as a new type of asset that is purely digital, with a host of new language and terminology to describe their inner workings.
+We view cryptocurrencies as a new type of asset that is purely digital, accompanied by a host of new jargon to describe their inner workings.
 As digital assets continue to grow, we believe they deserve review.

 The development of cryptocurrencies

-Yet cryptocurrencies were undergoing rapid development and change well before these events.
-Other popular cryptocurrencies, such as Litecoin (launched in 2011), Dogecoin (2013), Tether (2014), and Ethereum (2015), were designed and released in the years preceding the 2017 run-up.
-They either tweaked the underlying technology (such as with Litecoin) or overhauled it altogether (such as with Ethereum).
-Today, the popular cryptocurrency tracker CoinMarketCap.com counts tens of thousands of cryptocurrencies in existence, and millions of other digital assets.
+Even before the cryptocurrency boom of 2017, digital currencies such as Litecoin (launched in 2011), Dogecoin (2013), Tether (2014), and Ethereum (2015), were advancing rapidly.
+These platforms either refined or revamped the underlying blockchain technology.
+As of today, the popular cryptocurrency tracker CoinMarketCap.com counts tens of thousands of cryptocurrencies in existence, and millions of other digital assets, reflecting the expansive growth and continual innovation in the sector.

-†As we discussed earlier in this deck, the claim that any of these cryptos is a store of value is a dubious one with numerous considerations.
+† As we discussed earlier in this piece, the claim that any cryptocurrency is a store of value is largely subjective.

 Stores of Value